PlayFab/Cocos2d-xSDK/README.md

 # Integration

 To integrate the PlayFab SDK into your cocos2d-x project, follow these steps.
-First, from the version of the SDK you wish to use, copy the PlayFabSDK directory into your Cocos2d-x project folder.
+First, determine which version of the SDK you need for your project.
+From that version, copy the PlayFabSDK directory into your Cocos2d-x project folder.
 Next you must add the source files, headers and dependencies into your project.
 Here is the general overview for all Cocos2d-x platforms:

 1. Link against libcurl
 2. Link against zlib